 The department should provide graduate students with sufficient facilities, equipment, and supplies to complete the duties and responsibilities of the given assistantships.
 The students should confer with the supervisor to establish procedure for acquiring this support.
-Note: Students awarded tuition only cannot work.
+Note: Students awarded tuition only cannot work as graduate assistants.

-Persons awarded graduate assistantships (especially those with a Teaching Assistantship) are encouraged to confer with their graduate faculty supervisor, department chairperson, and/or graduate program director concerning grading policies, office hours, and advising.
+Persons awarded graduate assistantships (especially Teaching Associates) are encouraged to confer with their graduate faculty supervisor, department chairperson, and/or graduate program director concerning grading policies, office hours, and advising.
 Further, graduate students should review the university personnel manual for additional policies pertaining to the University's expectation of its employees in the performance of their assignments.
 The graduate faculty supervisor is responsible for arranging student access to these materials.

 Baylor University is a member of the Council of Graduate Schools (CGS).
 Baylor abides by a CGS Resolution, "Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants," that concerns the conditions surrounding the acceptance of offers of certain kinds of graduate student financial assistance, namely, scholarships, fellowships, traineeships, and assistantships.
 The general spirit of the Resolution is that students should have an opportunity to consider more than one offer and should have until April 15 to do so, that institutions and students should be able to view acceptances in force after April 15 as binding, that everyone should know what the rules are, and that an offer by the institution and its acceptance by the student constitute an agreement which both expect to honor.
 The Resolution acknowledges that students, after having accepted an offer, may change their minds and withdraw that acceptance.
 The intent of the Resolution is to provide a uniform and widely acceptable framework for so doing, one that provides protection for both student and institution.
-Full text of the Resolution can be viewed at http://www.cgsnet.org/pdf/resolution.pdf.
-The April 15 date applies to fall applications submitted by the Graduate School's posted deadline.
+Full text of the Resolution can be viewed online as pdf d{"ententpi 'j gtg0 The April 15 date applies to fall applications submitted by the Graduate Uej qqnu'r qugf deadline.